-In our family, food is our medicine.
+In our family, herbal food is our medicine.
 When the weather gets cooler, the teapot and soup pot stay on the stove.
 When a family member begins to feel like they are getting sick, we eat our medicinal herbs for dinner.

 Cooking with medicinal herbs is an excellent way to get “non-compliant patients” to take their herbal medicine.
 They don’t even know it’s in there; they think they’re just eating dinner!

-Astragalus, which can be purchased at your local health food store, is categorized as an adaptogen and an immunomodulator.
+Astragalus Root, can be purchased at your local health food store, is categorized as an adaptogen and an immunomodulator.
 Astragalus has a very long list of impressive qualities that include antioxidant, cardiotonic, diuretic, hypotensive, immunostimulant, and tonic properties.
 It is effective at preventing infections and restoring the body after an illness.